When a girl is part of the family: how to raise a daughter correctly

 4. Excessively high requirements and parental ambitions

-When a girl is born in the family, millions of parental expectations are born with her: “Our daughter should become the best, the most beautiful, the smartest and the most talented girl!”
+When a girl is born into the family, millions of parental expectations are born with her: “Our daughter should become the best, the most beautiful, the smartest, and the most talented girl!”
 If in reality, it turns out that the girl’s health is weak, her abilities are not outstanding, and her visual appearance is quite ordinary, as a rule, parents go out of their way for their daughter to reach their imaginary ideal: they hire tutors, book appointments with psychologists and spend large sums on extracurricular activities.

-What do we get as a result: either parents admit that their expectations cannot be fulfilled, or the girl lives with low self-esteem, up to reaching a state of rejection of her as a person.
+What do we get as a result: either parent admit that their expectations cannot be fulfilled, or the girl lives with low self-esteem, up to reaching a state of rejection of her as a person.

 5. The same upbringing of girls and boys or the upbringing according to a more “masculine” model

-Parents do not consider it necessary to focus on the disclosure of the feminine essence in their daughter.
+Parents do not consider it necessary to focus on the disclosure of the feminine essence in their daughters.
 She is brought up in the same way as her older brothers.
-It may also occur that parents dreamed of having a son and hence they involuntarily begin to instill masculine qualities and a masculine behavior in their daughter.
+It may also occur that parents dreamed of having a son and hence they involuntarily begin to instill masculine qualities and masculine behavior in their daughter.